 All Saints Guided Retreats

 The practice of pausing to remember the saints in your life (and in the church's life) on All Saints' Day, has been a gift for many.
-While All Saints' Day falls on November 1st each year, we've chosen Thursday, November 3 and Friday, November 4 to offer these retreats this year.
+While All Saints' Day falls on November 1st each year, we've chosen Friday, November 3 to offer our retreat this year.

 All Saints' Day is a time of remembering the saints whose lives have touched ours, directly and indirectly.
 Some of them are canonized or widely-regarded as saints, others have pointed us personally toward Jesus.
 I've also found All Saints' Day to be a helpful marker to begin turning out of Ordinary Time and toward Advent.
 This guided retreat will include times of remembering and turning which may include gratitude, grief, hope, longing, reflecting, and preparing.